Here are some facts about Colum, the Online Chameleon. I’ll let you decide if they’re interesting.

 - My arms are slightly too short for my neck size, meaning I prefer wearing short sleeved shirts.

 - I loathe strawberries, raspberries, blackberries, and all other types of berries.

 Q: What do you call a cat that’s eaten a duck?

 My Desert Island Discs

-BBC Radio Four has a programme a programme called Desert Island Disks where celebrities choose eight records, a book, and one other item that are washed up on a desert island.
+BBC Radio Four has a programme a programme called Desert Island Disks where celebrities choose eight records, a book, and one other item to salvage with them to a desert island after being shipwrecked.
 Here are mine, although they may change by the time you’ve got through the list!

 - The Who – Won’t Get Fooled Again: Occasionally a song perfectly captures a moment in time.
 This does just that.
 It is the song for a generation: my generation.

 - Hall & Oates – Philadelphia Freedom: As a lifelong Elton John fan, I never thought anyone would better one of Reg and Bernie’s songs.
 The 1991 Two Rooms album changed all that, and this is the pinnacle of it.
 The Philadelphia sound at its best.